JGCRI/ambrosia/paper/paper.md

 Thus, the model not only enables easy use and future development, but also enables easy modularization of the code within other systems.
 The sections below contain a detailed discussion of the different functions and customization options available within the tool.

 # Summary of the Edmonds et al. framework
-The Edmonds et al. model represents a food demand model for staples and non-staple commodities at different levels of prices and incomes.
+The @edmonds2017global model represents a food demand model for staples and non-staple commodities at different levels of prices and incomes.
 Demand for staples is described as increasing when income is lower, eventually peaks at under 1000$ per person per capita,  and then begins to decline as higher income ranges are approached.
-Demand for non-staples increases with income over all income ranges; however, total (staple + non-staple) demand saturates at high income level [@edmonds2017global].
+Demand for non-staples increases with income over all income ranges; however, total (staple + non-staple) demand saturates at high income level.

-The [@edmonds2017global] approach uses an 11 parameter model where the parameters are fit using pooled cross-sectional-timeseries observations and a Bayesian Markov Chain Monte Carlo method [MCMC; @hastings1970].
+The @edmonds2017global approach uses an 11 parameter model where the parameters are fit using pooled cross-sectional-timeseries observations and a Bayesian Markov Chain Monte Carlo method [MCMC; @hastings1970].
 The framework represents demand for three categories of goods staples (s), non-staples (n) and materials (m) where materials represent everything in the economy other than staples and non-staple food commodities.
 The demand for these three categories changes with changes in income (Y) and prices (P), with the response to price changes varying with income.
 Expenditures on these three goods are assumed to exhaust income.

 Demand for these three categories can be represented mathematically as,